Imjin War: Naval campaigns of 1592

-Cannonballs and long arrows poured down like hail on the Japanese vessels from our ships.
-Those who were struck by the missiles fell dead, bathed in blood, while others rolled on deck with wild shrieks or jumped into the water to climb up to the hills.
-At that time, I remained motionless with fear in the bottom of the boat for longs hours, so I did not know what was happening in the outside world.

 The Koreans spotted five more Japanese vessels that night, and destroyed four.
 After one day's fighting, Yi Sun-sin's fleet had destroyed 26 Japanese ships.
 The next day, the Koreans approached 13 Japanese ships at Jeokjinpo.
 In the same manner as the previous success at Okpo, the Korean fleet destroyed 11 Japanese ships—completing the Battle of Okpo without the loss of a single ship.
-In his report to King Seonjo about his victory, Admiral Yi Sun-sin found the samurai helmets of the Japanese to be rather strange, writing:

-The red-black Japanese armour, iron helmets, horse manes, gold crowns, gold fleece, gold armour, feather dress, feather brooms, shell trumpets, and many other curious things, in strange shapes with rich ornaments strike onlookers with awe, like weird ghosts or strange beasts.

-The Japanese generals were shocked to hear of the Battle of Okpo, where the Koreans had not lost a single ship, as it threatened to cut them off from Japan.
-After his victory, Yi Sun-sin found the burnt out remains of countless coastal villages, where the Japanese had enslaved the women while killing all the men.
+The Japanese generals were shocked to hear of the Battle of Okpo, as it threatened to cut them off from Japan.
+After his victory, Yi Sun-sin found the burnt remains of countless coastal villages, where the Japanese had enslaved the women and killed the men.

-About three weeks after the Battle of Okpo, Yi Sun-sin and Wŏn Kyun sailed with a total of 26 ships (23 under Yi Sun-sin) toward the Bay of Sacheon after receiving an intelligence report of the Japanese presence.
+About three weeks after the Battle of Okpo, Yi Sun-sin and Wŏn Kyun sailed with 26 ships toward the Bay of Sacheon after receiving an intelligence report of Japanese presence there.
 Yi Sun-sin had left behind his fishing vessels that made up most of his fleet in favor of his newly completed turtle ship.
 At Sacheon, the Japanese ships were anchored in the bay below a promontory where the Japanese had set up a command base.